Basement Waterproofing FAQs from Quality Dry Basements of Newtown CT

 Q: Why Do Basements Leak and Flood?

-The answer to this basement waterproofing FAQ is important for homeowners to understand.
+One of our most common basement waterproofing FAQs surrounds why basements leak in the first place.
 First, let us consider our primary building material, cement.
 Whether it is a poured concrete foundation, cement blocks, or a stone wall, cement is used to hold everything together.
 It is also slightly porous, and moisture can slowly wick or seep through it.
 Another item to note is that dry cement and wet cement do not bond well together.

 Therefore, any surface between two different cement pours will be a plane of weakness that water will come through.
 Hydrostatic pressure builds up due to groundwater in the back-filled zone around your house.
 This zone has higher porosity and permeability than the surrounding native soil on your property.
 Hence, more water can fill this area, leading to higher pressures.
 To complicate things, the groundwater reacts with the organic matter and becomes acidic, which causes chemical dissolution of the lime in the cement and mortar.